 In the State, over 2.6 million acres are enrolled under the FCL and the MFL.
 Because high taxes had encouraged the cutting of timber for revenue, the laws were developed to encourage better forest management and provide tax relief to the woodland owners.
 Land set aside under the FCL (which was combined into the MFL in 1986) required at least 40 acres in one quarter-quarter section, set aside under a 25- or 50-year contract, and public access for hunting and fishing activities.
 Current contracts will continue until their expiration dates.
 This land is typically shown in plat books to identify locations.
 Land set aside under the FCL in Marathon County is often owned by forest products companies, although many individuals also own large enough parcels to participate.
-Over 800 acres are set aside under the FCL in Plover.

 The MFL was enacted in 1985 and requires at least 10 acres of contiguous forest land.
 Because of the smaller acreage requirement, many individual landowners take advantage of the MFL.
-Landowners may close to the public up to 80 acres of their forest lands set aside under MFL.
+Landowners may close to public access up to 80 acres of their forest lands set aside under MFL.
 The remaining program acres must be open to public access for hunting, fishing, hiking, sight-seeing and cross-country skiing.
 Landowners must choose a 25- or 50-year contract.
 The landowner pays an Acreage Share Amount as part of their tax bill in lieu of taxes.
 Current rates through 2007 are \$0.83 per acre for land open to the public and \$1.95 per acre for closed land.

-Table 4-2 indicates land in Plover currently enrolled in the FCL and/or MFL programs.
-Land enrolled under FCL has declined as those contracts expire, while there have been major increases in both open and closed land under the MFL.
+Table 4-2 indicates land in Hewitt currently enrolled in the FCL and MFL programs.
+Land under the FCL has declined as those contracts expire.
+Land under the MFL has grown dramatically, particularly land closed to the public.
+Over one section of land (674 acres) has been closed under the MFL between 1998 and 2002.

-Table 4-2: Land in Forest Preservation Programs (in acres), 1998 - 2002
+Table 4-2: La nd in Forest F Preservatio n Pro grams (in acro es), 1998 - 2002

-Year Forest Crop Law (FCL) Managed Forest Law (MFL) open Managed Forest Law (MFL) closed
+Forest Crop Law (FCL) Managed Forest Law (MFL) open Managed Forest Law (MFL) closed

-1998 2,436 1,357 1,380

-2002 844.7 2,411.5 1,981.9

-Change -1,591.3 +1,054.5 +601.9
+Year

+1998 2357.2 1,031 1,801.2

+2002 1292.4 1,467 2,475.5

+Change -1064.8 +436 +674.3

-% Change -65.3% +77.7% +43.6%
+% Change -45.2% +42.3% +37.4%